sagemath/trac_to_gh/Issue 9340.md

 # Issue 9340: update Developer's Guide to require spkg-check for each standard spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9340

 Original creator: mvngu